frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/product-listing.md

 ERPNext provides a product listing page where your customers can discover your products.
 It is enabled by default if you have published Items on your website.

-You can go to the product listing by clicking on **Explore** button on your homepage or visiting the **/all-products** route.
+You can go to the product listing by clicking on the **Explore** button on your homepage or visiting the **/all-products** route.
 For example, `https://apple.erpnext.com/all-products`